sisl/GridDensities.jl/README.md

 ## Credits

-Contributors to this package include Mykel Kochenderfer and Sydney Katz
+Contributors to this package include Mykel Kochenderfer and Sydney Katz.